ang-ferriz/Tableau_Public_Workshop/README.md

 This folder contains the materials for the analysis:

-A) At the beggining of the workshop you can find:
+1) At the beggining of the workshop you can find:
 [Datasets](https://github.com/ang-ferriz/Tableau_Public_Workshop/tree/main/Tableau_Public_Workshop/Datasets)
 - Dataset1: Excel edited data downloaded from [_Data for: Impact of Lockdown during the COVID-19 Outbreak on Global Air Quality_](https://data.mendeley.com/datasets/wwjnw24xvk/1)
 - Dataset2: .csv edited with Python Jupyter Notebook, [.ipynb](https://github.com/ang-ferriz/Tableau_Public_Workshop/blob/main/pre_processing_Q12020_data.ipynb) in the repo just to show how the [original data](https://aqicn.org/data-platform/covid19/) from the _Air Quality Open Data Platform_ was transformed.

-B) When the workshop ends you will also find the link for the dashboard and the file of the Tableau workbook
+2) When the workshop ends you will also find the link for the final dashboard and the file of the Tableau workspace.
+3) Later I will also add some of the most interesting questions answered during the workshop so you can revisit them easily.

 Ready?! 🙌